dotnet/docs/docs/fsharp/style-guide/component-design-guidelines.md

 #### Consider using `[<RequireQualifiedAccess>]` and carefully apply `[<AutoOpen>]` attributes

 Adding the `[<RequireQualifiedAccess>]` attribute to a module indicates that the module may not be opened and that references to the elements of the module require explicit qualified access.
-For example, the Microsoft.FSharp.Collections.List module has this attribute.
+For example, the `Microsoft.FSharp.Collections.List` module has this attribute.

 This is useful when functions and values in the module have names that are likely to conflict with names in other modules.
 Requiring qualified access can greatly increase the long-term maintainability and evolvability of a library.

 Adding the `[<AutoOpen>]` attribute to a module means the module will be opened when the containing namespace is opened.
-The `[<AutoOpen>]` attribute may also be applied to an assembly indicate a namespace or module that is automatically opened when the assembly is referenced.
+The `[<AutoOpen>]` attribute may also be applied to an assembly to indicate a module that is automatically opened when the assembly is referenced.

 For example, a statistics library **MathsHeaven.Statistics** might contain a `module MathsHeaven.Statistics.Operators` containing functions `erf` and `erfc` .
 It is reasonable to mark this module as `[<AutoOpen>]`.
 This means `open MathsHeaven.Statistics` will also open this module and bring the names `erf` and `erfc` into scope.
 Another good use of `[<AutoOpen>]` is for modules containing extension methods.